 You can have nice walks to the Isola Bella for example or even further to a couple of coves.

-You can also catch the train to Letojanni for the much wider and longer Mazzeo Beach (pebble beach)
+You can also catch the train to Letojanni for the much wider and longer Mazzeo Beach (pebbles beach)

-The great thing about Giardini Naxos is its location, a stone away from the popular Taormina, one of the most charming towns in Sicily.
+The great thing about Giardini Naxos is its location, a stone away from the popular Taormina, one of the most charming towns on the island.

-You can also easily organise a day trip to the Etna Volcano, one of the most active in the world (check out my DIY Guide to the Etna)
+You can also easily organise a visit to Mount Etna, one of the most active in the world (check out my DIY Guide to the Etna)

-In 50 minutes by train, you can be in Catania and there is a direct bus (Etna Trasporti) from/to the Catania airport.
+In 50 minutes by train, you can be in Catania and there is a direct bus (Etna Trasporti) from/to the Airport.
 So practical

-- Casa mia (2BR with amazing view from the huge balcony) Villa Maria (4BR up to 9 people) and Residence Villa Giardini (1BR up to 4 people with pool)
+- Casa mia (2BR with amazing sea view from the huge balcony) Villa Maria (4BR for up to 9 people) and Residence Villa Giardini (1BR for up to 4 people with pool)

 Sicily Itinerary for families with only one base

 Sicily is a great place for families.
-You will be surprised by how the locals are so open heart with the kids.
+You will be surprised by how the locals are so open-hearted with the kids.

 However, I fully understand that this can be quite tiring, especially with smaller kids.

-- they are beach destinations, so you can mix sightseeing with building castles, having a dive and going for a swim.
+- they have a great beach, so you can mix sightseeing with building castles, having a dive and going for a swim.

 - they are next to iconic places for a cultural experience

-- you get the possibility to join day trips
+- you get the possibility to join different tours

-- you can rent a car for easy day trips
+- you can rent a car for an easy road trip

 Mondello is a neighbourhood north of Palermo famous for its amazing clean water and lovely white/brown sand.